-Further guidance and more information about formatting can be found in the General Guidelines for Thesis Writers below.
-Examples of MPhil and MSt/MSc theses are available from the Weston Library and can be searched on SOLO (Search Oxford Libraries Online).
+Further guidance and more information about formatting can be found in the General Guidelines for Thesis Writers.
+Examples of MPhil and MSt/MSc theses are available on the 'Exams and Assessment Information' site on Canvas or from the Weston Library and can be searched on SOLO (Search Oxford Libraries Online).
 Some theses awarded a distinction are eligible to be deposited to the Bodleian Library.
 Should your thesis be eligible, you will be contacted regarding the procedure after your results are released.